NasirAbdirahman/VaccineWA/ExtraCode.md

-1)Renders A VirtualizedList Scroll Warning
+1)Removes A VirtualizedList Scroll Warning--MUST BE DONE ON ALL FUNCITONS WITH FLATLIST

 function RenderProviders ({providerdata, navigation}) {
     return (